davidande/FSRM-ANTICRYPTO/README.md

 Configuring FSRM make impossible to users to write files with forbiden extensions.
 So We use FSRM to avoid encrypted files to be saved as the extension used by the Crypto Process is Known.
 Those scripts and howto are given as is.
 Use at your own risck.
 I will take no responsability for that.
 This work is heavily based on Kinomakino and Nexxai on Github.
 Big hug!
-Thanks to Jpelectron who gave me the idea to go further.
+ Also Thanks to Jpelectron who gave me the idea to go further.

 # Howto Use
 1-Install FSRM on Yor server: Add-Role->File Service ->File Server Ressource Manager